CDL Truck Driver Screening Interview Template

 Are there any accidents, moving violations, or DOT-recordable incidents in the last three to five years that would show up on your MVR?
 When was your most recent MVR pulled?

-What this assesses: Surfaces driving record issues early, before submitting to a carrier whose insurance underwriting requirements will reject the candidate.
+What this assesses: Surfaces driving record issues early, before submitting to a carrier whose insurance underwriting will reject the candidate.
+Strong answers are upfront about any incident with dates and context; weak answers are evasive or claim a spotless record the MVR later contradicts, which wastes a submission and burns trust with the carrier.

 4